 The Carolina Institute for Developmental Disabilities (CIDD) is North Carolina’s University Center for Excellence in Developmental Disabilities (UCEDD) and is home to a Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program and an Intellectual and Developmental Disability Research Center (IDDRC).
 As such, the CIDD has a rich offering of clinical, training, and research opportunities.
 The CIDD intern will participate in the interdisciplinary 2023-2024 LEND cohort.
 For all CIDD trainees, there is an emphasis on opportunities to observe and learn evaluation and treatment techniques from the other disciplines, including special education, speech and language pathology, social work, genetics, neurology, occupational and physical therapy, psychiatry, and pediatrics.

 Interns will receive training and supervision with a focus on cultural sensitivity and awareness.
 The CIDD has an active Diversity, Equity, and Inclusion Committee that oversees periodic cultural responsiveness training for faculty, staff, and trainees.
-The institute and individual supervisors are committed to promoting an inclusive, welcoming, and antiracist environment.

 Clinical Rotations and Patients: